-The Public Works Department completed and presented a water capacity analysis to the Planning Commission and Board of Supervisors in 2019.
-The findings confirm that the City has enough water rights to accommodate full residential and commercial build-out of the City under the current Master Plan Land Use designations and densities.
-Planning Division staff will work with Public Works staff to integrate the parcel-level water usage projections into applications for larger development projects and land use decisions as part of the Planning Commission's and Board of Supervisors review, as applicable.
+This action was completed in 2020.
+The resulting database and water usage tracking will continue to be used annually (each May at the Planning Commission) for the City's Growth Management report and residential allocations as well as with individual projects and residential subdivisions.
+The findings confirmed that the City has enough water rights to accommodate full residential and commercial build-out of the City under the current Master Plan Land Use designations and densities.
+Planning Division staff will work with Public Works staff to integrate the parcel-level water usage projections into application reviews by the Planning Commission and Board of Supervisors for larger development projects and land use decisions, as applicable.